PerchunPak/nixpkgs-updaters-library/docs/terminology.md

 - The library — this package.
 - An updater script — this is what you would run to add/update plugins in specific ecosystems.
 - An input — list of references to the outputs.
-As an example, for Vim plugins, this would be a CSV table with GitHub URLs and other data.
+Example: for Vim plugins, this would be a CSV table with Git URLs.
 - An output — what is generated at the end.
 This can be for example a plugin or an extension.
 - An entry — a single unit of what updater updates.
 For Vim plugins this would